 - Publisher: Freedom History Publishing

-- Available in: Hardback, paperback, ebook and audio book
+- Available in: paperback now / ebook & audio book to follow

 Print version available NOW through Amazon